Hey everyone, today I’m going to be talking about whether or not personal trainers should recommend at-home workout programs to their clients.

-P90x is a huge blend of different disciplines of exercise.
-It combines mixed martial arts, yoga, Pilates, weightlifting, flexibility training and cardiovascular training into one big 90-day workout routine.
+P90x is a massive blend of different disciplines of exercise.
+It combines mixed martial arts, yoga, Pilates, weightlifting, flexibility training and cardiovascular training into one great 90-day workout routine.

 They use what they call “muscle confusion” to keep your body guessing so that it can adapt and transform.
 The program was released in 2004 and has had other workout series since them such as P90x2 and P90x3.
 But still to this day, P90x is still very popular and overall a very effective workout program.